Irish History from 1920 - 1925 AD

 June 16: Irish Free State is established; New Dáil is elected

 Oct.
-15: Leinster House Act made acts of war against Free State
+15: Leinster House Act made acts of war against Free State illegal

 Royal Ulster Constabulary formed